comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 News
 =================

-* The DNABarcodeCompatibility package has been approved by Bioconductor and a development version of it is now released as a Bioconductor package for R 3.6: [https://bioconductor.org/packages/DNABarcodeCompatibility](https://bioconductor.org/packages/DNABarcodeCompatibility)
+* The DNABarcodeCompatibility package has been approved by Bioconductor and was added to the Bioconductor release 3.9: [https://bioconductor.org/packages/DNABarcodeCompatibility](https://bioconductor.org/packages/DNABarcodeCompatibility)

-* The DNABarcodeCompatibility package is now directly usable through a Shiny web application hosted by the Institut Pasteur: [https://dnabarcodecompatibility.pasteur.fr](https://dnabarcodecompatibility.pasteur.fr)
+* The DNABarcodeCompatibility package is also directly usable through a Shiny web application hosted by the Institut Pasteur: [https://dnabarcodecompatibility.pasteur.fr](https://dnabarcodecompatibility.pasteur.fr)

 Installation
 ================

 * Requirements
-    + Install [R](https://www.r-project.org/) if not yet installed (R >= 3.4 is required).
+    + Install [R](https://www.r-project.org/) if not yet installed (R >= 3.6 is required).

 * Within a R console, type in the following commands:

 ```
-# Install the devtools package
-install.packages("devtools")

-# Enable both CRAN and Bioconductor repositories
-setRepositories(ind=1:2)

-# Install DNABarcodeCompatibility
-devtools::install_github("comoto-pasteur-fr/DNABarcodeCompatibility", ref="revision", force=TRUE)
+if (!requireNamespace("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")

+BiocManager::install("DNABarcodeCompatibility")
 ```